ibexa/documentation-developer/docs/release_notes/ez_platform_v2.3.md

         You can also check user documentation on [forms](https://doc.ibexa.co/projects/userguide/en/2.5/creating_content_advanced/#forms)

-### ImageAsset Field Type
+### ImageAsset field type

 You can now create a single source media library with images that can be reused across the system.

-See [Reusing images](https://doc.ibexa.co/en/2.5/guide/images/#reusing-images) and [ImageAsset Field Type reference](https://doc.ibexa.co/en/2.5/api/field_types_reference/imageassetfield) for more information.
+See [Reusing images](https://doc.ibexa.co/en/2.5/guide/images/#reusing-images) and [ImageAsset field type reference](https://doc.ibexa.co/en/2.5/api/field_types_reference/imageassetfield) for more information.

 ![Set up multiple relations with image](2.3_image_asset.png)